flass/agrogenom/pipeline/README.md

 *the generation of the genome database and sequence alignements and phylogenetic trees for each gene family*
 2. Species tree/gene tree reconciliations
 *the modification and annotation of gene trees to obtain scenarios of gene family evolution over the species tree, involving gene duplication, transfer and loss (co-)events*
-3. Analysis of genome histories
+3. Functional analysis of genome histories
-*the definition of gene sets of interest, namely clade-specific gene sets, and their study based on their functional annotation*
+*the study of distribution of functional annotation of gene sets of interest, namely clade-specific gene sets*

 ## I. Homologous gene tree database